-- Longest idle agent.

-- Fewest calls.

-- Least talk time.

-- Skills-based or custom routing.

-- 3 Choose the following options under Distribution calculations are based on...

-- Time period.
+- · Longest idle agent. - Fewest calls. - Least talk time. - Skills-based or custom routing. - 3 Choose the following options under Distribution calculations are based on... - Time period.
 Choose whether to distribute calls based on totals for the current Shift or the current Day (since midnight).
-For more information about shifts, see "Collecting queue statistics" on page 6-9.

-- Direction.
-Choose whether the algorithm counts Inbound only calls, or both Inbound and Outbound calls.

-- 4 Click OK to save the queue.
+For more information about shifts, see "Collecting queue statistics" on page 2-83. - Direction.
+Choose whether the algorithm counts Inbound only calls, or both Inbound and Outbound calls. - 4 Click OK to save the queue as you have defined it so far or go to "Using Last Agent Routing" on page 2-32.